- AddressBartragh, Enniscrone, Co. Sligo, F26 PY54, Ireland

 Enniscrone Golf Club started out in life in 1918 as a modest nine-hole course.
 But it was the prolific Irish architect, Eddie Hackett, who put Enniscrone on the map, when, in 1974, he extended the layout to 18 holes.
-Donald Steel has recently extended the configuration to 27 holes by using new land and adjoining dunes.
-He has also changed the original flat opening holes, which were out of keeping with the rest.
+Donald Steel then extended the configuration to 27 holes by using new land and adjoining dunes.
+He also changed the original flat opening holes, which were out of keeping with the rest.

 The location is ravishing; Enniscrone is set on a promontory, which juts out into Killala Bay at the mouth of the Moy Estuary.
-Scurmore, one Ireland’s most beautiful beaches, borders the links, while the moody Ox Mountains provide a stormy backdrop to the east and the Nephin Beg Range dominates the westerly skyline.
+Scurmore, one of Ireland’s most beautiful beaches, borders the links, while the moody Ox Mountains provide a rugged backdrop to the east and the Nephin Beg Range dominates the westerly skyline.

 The course itself complements its surroundings.
 The fairways pitch and roll between towering shaggy dunes.
 Greens are raised on plateaux and protected by deep valleys and ravines, whilst others nestle at the feet of high dunes.
 There are elevated tee shots and panoramic ocean views.
 Enniscrone really is a breathtaking golf course with a serious challenge attached.

 Stretching out to more than 7,000 yards from the tips, it calls for some solid driving.
 There is nothing unnatural about Enniscrone; it’s in tune with its surroundings, where there is this ever-present sense of space and freedom.